 Mike and Megan have built a successful business from their love of cats and desire to keep them healthy.
 Catastrophic Creations, founded in 2013, enhances feline enrichment through cat-tested, functionally beautiful furniture that is a “space conscious alternative to the traditional cat tree.”

-Bronson will be joining their other 2 family felines, Lylah and Ickle, as the “offurcial quality control and product testers” for the company.
+Bronson will be joining their other 2 family felines, Lylah and Ickle.
+They are the “offurcial quality control and product testers” for the company.

 But first, he must focus on losing the extra weight he carries.